 Intact skin with non-blanchable redness of a localised area usually over bony prominences.
 Darkly pigmented skin may not have visible blanching; its colour may differ from the surrounding area.
 The area may be painful, firm, soft, warmer or cooler as compared to adjacent tissue.
-Stage I pressure injuries may be difficult to detect in individuals with darkly pigmented skin tone.
 May indicate 'at risk' individuals (a heralding sign of risk).